bajanxxx/twilio-app/README.md

 ==============
 What's the environment of this machine?: local

-What's the basename of the site (e.g. example.com): dws.la
+What's the basename of the site (e.g. example.com): twilio.dws.la

-What's the base uri on the api? (e.g. mysite maps => http::/api.url.com/mysite): dwsla
+What's the base uri on the api? (e.g. mysite maps => http::/api.url.com/mysite): twilio

 What's endpoint does frontend users use to authenticate?: members

-What's the github uri for the API? git@github.com: dwsla/dws.la-api.git
+What's the github uri for the API? git@github.com: startupdevs/twilio-api.git

-What's the github uri for the CMS? git@github.com: dwsla/dws.la-cms.git
+What's the github uri for the CMS? git@github.com: startupdevs/twilio-cms.git

-What's the github uri for the Front End? git@github.com: dwsla/dws.la.git
+What's the github uri for the Front End? git@github.com: startupdevs/twilio-www.git